jamamp/Wasserflug-tvOS/README.md

 # Wasserflug tvOS
 An unofficial Floatplane client for Apple TV/tvOS.
 View it on the Apple TV App Store at https://apps.apple.com/us/app/wasserflug/id1611976921.

-🚨 Login issues 🚨: Floatplane recently updated its APIs and locked out Wasserflug and Hydravion from the login process.
-This is known.
-We're waiting on Floatplane for guidance on how to resolve this.
-Until then, nothing easy can be done.

 ⚠️ Notice ⚠️: The App Store version is currently out-dated.
 Getting the Test Flight version is recommended.
 See below in "Beta Testing" for instructions.

 Looking for Roku? https://github.com/bmlzootown/Hydravion